TheoryInPractice/spiderdonuts/README.md

 ## Verbose Mode

-Several of the functions in Spiderdonuts can run slowly for larger graphs.
+Several of the functions in Spiderdonuts can be slow for graphs larger than one or two thousand nodes.
 When verbose mode is enabled, progress will be logged to standard output.
 To toggle verbose mode, use `code.verbose`.

 ```python
 import code